abichoi/Git_Tutorial/README.md

 ```

 ## Rebase my branch onto main safely
-This takes th commits that exsit on new_branch_name but not on main, and put them on top of the main.
+This takes the commits that exist on new_branch_name but not on main, and puts them on top of the main.

-Let's say the orginal state of the repo is like this:
+Let's say the original state of the repo is like this:

 ```
 main: A---B---C